team-telnyx/templates/tutorial.md

 > * Java -> https://github.com/cdimascio/java-dotenv
 > * C# -> https://github.com/bolorundurowb/dotenv.net

-This tutorial uses the excellent [phpenv](https://github.com/vlucas/phpdotenv) package to manage environment variables.
+This tutorial uses the excellent **link to whichever package** package to manage environment variables.

 Create a `.env` file in your root directory to contain your API & Public key. **BE CAREFUL TO NOT SHARE YOUR KEYS WITH ANYONE** Recommended to add `.env` to your `.gitignore` file.